ashishpatill/Vapordemo/README.md

 ## Installation

 To use vapor on macOS, you need swift version 5.2 or greater which comes bundled with xcode you already installed.
-(Make sure you check the latest requirements from vapor documentation [here](https://docs.vapor.codes/4.0/install/macos/ before setup)).
+(Make sure you check the latest requirements from vapor documentation [here](https://docs.vapor.codes/4.0/install/macos) before setup.
 You can check the version of swift with :-

 ```
 swift --version